queryluke/masseffect-5e-data/data/class-features/tech-onslaught.md

 once, minimum after <me-distance length="15" /> (Like Shockwave's Controlled Shockwave advancement).
 You cannot change the direction to hit creatures a second time.

-Regardless of your chosen focus, you have immunity to any detonation caused by primes inflicted from this ability
+Regardless of your chosen focus, you have immunity to any detonation caused by primes inflicted from this ability.

+This above benefit does not require the B.E.C Field Tech Power to be active to use.